Everything You Need to Know about Phases of Menstrual Cycle

 Follicular Phase:

-During the follicular phase, release of FSH (follicle stimulating hormone) from the pituitary results in the development of a primary ovarian follicle.
+During the follicular phase, the release of FSH (follicle-stimulating hormone) from the pituitary results in the development of a primary ovarian follicle.
 This primary ovarian follicle produces estrogen which causes the uterine lining to proliferate (proliferative phase).

 Ovulation: